 I am in no hurry for frost to send these beautiful perennials into dormancy.

 It is Thanksgiving weekend here in Canada.
 We celebrate the second Monday in October, while other countries celebrate in November.
 I believe the reason for that is the fact that our winters arrive sooner here, so our harvests are earlier.
-Afterall, Thanksgiving did originate as a celebration after harvest was complete.
+Afterall, the holiday did originate as a celebration after harvest was complete.

 Regardless of when you celebrate Thanksgiving, be sure to remember all the things you are grateful for.
 This previous postlisted the things I was grateful for two years ago.
 All of these still apply, with the wonderful addition of my sons’ significant others and two (with a third one on the way) grandchildren.